 At the end of your time as a PhD researcher at Surrey you will be expected to submit an extended thesis for examination.
 This thesis will demonstrate your ability to pursue scholarly research which makes an original contribution to knowledge.
 Your research will also be of a standard appropriate for publication.

 You will also be expected to answer questions on your thesis and your research in a viva voce examination.

 You may be considered for a Faculty postgraduate research studentship to cover fees and an annual stipend.
 Funding is also available through the prestigious ESRC-funded South East Doctoral Training Centre (SEDTC), which currently funds five students across the Faculty.

-Our expectation is that you hold a Masters degree at a minimum of a merit level in business, management or a relevant discipline from an approved university.
-If you do not hold such a degree, you may be admitted providing you hold an upper second (2.1) Bachelors degree from an approved university or a professional or other qualification deemed to be appropriate.
+Our normal expectation is that you hold a Masters degree at a minimum of a distinction level in business and management or a relevant discipline from an approved university.
+If you do not hold such a degree, you may be admitted, providing you hold a first class (1st) Bachelors degree from an approved university or a professional or other qualification deemed by the University to be appropriate.

 Non-native speakers of English will normally require IELTS 7.0 or above with a minimum of 6.5 in each component (or equivalent).

 We offer intensive English language pre-sessional courses, designed to take you to the level of English ability and skill required for your studies here.